Spratt93/Smart-Streetlight/README.md

-# Smart Streetlighting using LoRaWAN
+# Smart Street lighting using LoRaWAN 💡

 ### Proof of concept project

+This project is a proof of concept.
+I designed a street light that:
-Streetlight that adjusts its brightness according to a light sensor.
+- Adjusts its brightness depending on ambient light
-This reduces power consumption, compared to a traditional timer.
-It periodically sends its brightness to an application server through the LoRaWAN infrastructure.
-This allows the monitoring of Streetlights in a city.
-Can be used to detect outages and monitor energy consumption - all whilst being low powered.
+- Sends its current brightness and power draw over LoRa
+- This is communicated to my application running on The Things Network
+- My node-RED GUI interfaces with the application using MQTT

 Parts:
 - Arduino MKRWAN 1300
-- LED (Streetlight concept)
+- LED
 - BH1750 light sensor

 To run: